 Eliot J. Lupkin & Associates is a law firm committed to tenaciously protecting the rights of the people whom we serve.
 We firmly believe that everyone deserves knowledgeable, affordable legal representation.
 Our Fort Lauderdale criminal defense lawyers have 35 combined years of experience that we can put to use on your behalf.
 We also are dedicated to helping accident victims seek compensation, and we have over 40 years of combined experience handling personal injury matters in Broward County and beyond.
 Our attorneys can represent clients in both state and federal courts, and we can take a case from start to finish, advocating for your interests at each step of the process.Protecting Your Rights against the Prosecution

 The word "attorney" conjures images of courtroom dramas like Matlock and Perry Mason.
 In fact, the role of a defense attorney is really not that different from what you see on television.
-Whether representing a client charged with a felony, misdemeanor, or DUI, our defense attorneys act as your representative in court, promoting your interests and making sure that your rights are protected.Know Your Rights
+Whether representing a client charged with a felony, misdemeanor, or DUI, our Fort Lauderdale criminal defense attorneys act as your representative in court, promoting your interests and making sure that your rights are protected.Know Your Rights

 If you have been accused of a crime in Florida, you have the constitutional right to seek advice from an attorney, who may also represent you in any legal proceedings.
 A police officer often may detain a person temporarily, ask for identification, and question him or her.
 However, law enforcement may only search a person before an arrest if he or she reasonably believes that the person has a weapon.
 While you may voluntarily agree to accompany the police officer to another location, the officer has no authority to forcibly remove you before an arrest.